Phoenixvine32908/Phoenix-Forge-Technologies/ideas/Oktawia/ideas_oktawia.md

-### energy accessor
-a cable part that would allow the player to extract AE as FE/EU from an ME system, the max extract defined by the amount of accel cards inside and and for EU, the player will have to input a power thingy of a given tier to extract EU in that selected voltage, extract limited by the thingys amps.
-However the player should not be able to insert EU into ME system in any way to avoid using it as a convinient power station/transformer
 ### mob storage
 import export bus for mobs, the player would have to craft a special mob storage cell (sth like the mekanisms gases) to store the mobs inside ME system, and would need to have a special item inside the system to extract them to theirs inventory (some kind of entity holder, something like when you need a bucket to extract water), it would also add a few other features
 - spawner controller, the player would be able to place a spawner inside this block, and it would generate given entities depositing them straight into ME system, possible accel cards